SettlementCheck

 Your employer covers the solicitor's fees for reviewing a settlement agreement.
 The standard contribution is £350 to £750.
 You should not have to pay anything out of your own pocket for the initial advice.

 SettlementCheck is an independent introduction service.
 We are not a law firm and we do not provide legal advice.
 All solicitors on our panel are independently SRA-regulated.
+This guide provides factual information regarding the settlement process and does not constitute legal counsel.